 Did you know?

-There’s an application that can update all the apps on your Mac together at the click of a couple of buttons.
-That makes it really easy to make sure you are always running the latest version of your favorite apps.
-This app can also reset misbehaving applications in case they aren’t working the way they should.
-That application is CleanMyMac X, and it has a whole host of modules to help you clear out junk files, keep your Mac running smoothly, and deal with malware threats.
+There’s an application that can update all the apps on your Mac together in just a few seconds.
+That makes it easy to ensure you are always running the latest version of your favorite apps.
+That application is CleanMyMac, and it has a whole host of features to help you clear out junk files, keep your Mac running smoothly, and deal with malware threats.

 How to update Safari

 Safari is updated automatically alongside macOS.
 When there’s a macOS update, there’s usually a Safari update.
 So to update Safari, you need to upgrade to the latest version of macOS.
-Here’s how to do it.
+Here’s how to do it:

 1. Go to Apple menu > System Settings.